jbukuts/nextjs-carbon-doc-template/content/labs/4-content-sourcing.md

 ### Localization

-By default our content is assumed to be in English with a locale of `en` (as seen in the table above).
+By default, our content is assumed to be in English with a locale of `en` (as seen in the table above).

-However, we also want support for spanish translations as well.
-And, since most of the time localized content will reference the same images it makes sense to have the Markdown files live next to each in the file system.
+However, we also want support for Spanish translations as well.
+And, since most of the time localized content will reference the same images it makes sense to have the Markdown files live next to each other in the file system.
 As such, in order to specify the locale for a page name the file as such:

 `[page-name].[locale].md`